willemt/dogebox/protocol/one-folder-protocol.rst

     |                |           |      | client is aware of                    |
     +----------------+-----------+----------------------------------------------+

-When receiving this message the Client:
+When receiving this message, we:

-    - If handshake is valid, reply with handshake
+    - if handshake is valid, reply with handshake
-    - If handshake is invalid, drop connection
+    - if handshake is invalid, drop the connection

 *highest_piece*
 This is required within the handshake so that clients are able to construct a merkel hash.
 For a merkel hash it is necessary that we know how many pieces there could be.